w3cping/font-anti-fingerprinting/README.md

   never uses
 * caching on first use, which might expose that a user visited one of a sensitive set of sites to an attacker,
-* not allowing this set of fonts at all, which either leads to slow and expensive page loads or a need to change site or user behavior, and
+* not allowing this set of fonts at all, which can cause problems for users of badly-supported minority languages, and
 * allowing font fingerprinting.

 Different browsers might make different choices within this tradeoff.